 Something else to note: WordPress.org explicitly endorses three hosting sites: Bluehost, DreamHost and SiteGround.
-The first is not currently on our tier-one list due to a low TrustPilot rating, but may be worth checking out for WordPress specifically.
-It’s also worth noting that, as of April 2020, WordPress cofounder Matt Mullenweg is engaged with a serious war of words with CEO Avishai Abrahami of the website builder Wix.
+The first is not currently on our tier-one list due to a low TrustPilot rating, but may be worth checking out as a hosting option for WordPress specifically.
+It’s also worth noting that, as of April 2020, WordPress co-founder Matt Mullenweg is engaged in a serious war of words with CEO Avishai Abrahami of the website builder Wix.
 (Note that Mullenweg was a CNET employee in the early 2000s.)

-Many of the providers on this list offer similar features but in different packages and price points; once you figure out what type of plan is best for you (for example, one with a certain amount of storage, or with email included) you can more easily compare the options.
+Many of the providers on this hosting company list offer similar features but in different packages and prices.
+Once you figure out what type of plan is best for your WordPress website (for example, one with a certain amount of storage, or with email included) you can more easily compare the options.

-If you want more advice on what to keep in mind while shopping for a web hosting solution, the different types of web hosting available and tips on speeding up your website, make sure you scroll to the bottom of this page.
+If you want more advice on what to keep in mind while shopping for the best web hosting solution, the different types of web hosting available and tips on speeding up your website, make sure you scroll to the bottom of this page.

-A note on pricing: We’ve made every effort to verify that the prices listed here were accurate at the time of last publication.
-However, prices in this category are subject to frequent fluctuations and they’re consistently subject to special offers and limited deals.
-Furthermore, many of the prices listed here reflect the monthly rates if you prepay for 12 months of service or more.
+A note on pricing: WordPress hosting prices are subject to frequent fluctuations and they’re consistently subject to special offers and limited deals.
 Please click through to the vendors in question to verify current pricing at any given time.

 Best WordPress hosting providers

-With an A+ rating from the Better Business Bureau and 4.7 out of 5 stars on TrustPilot, DreamHost is one of our most recommended WordPress hosting providers for several reasons.
+With an A+ rating from the Better Business Bureau and 4.7 out of 5 stars on TrustPilot, DreamHost is one of our most recommended WordPress hosting provider options for several reasons.
 Its server and database software is built to be compatible with WordPress for seamless integration.
-It also offers automatic WordPress updates, easy one-click installs and the proper configurations from the start to help your site run at top speed.
+This WordPress host also offers automatic WordPress updates, easy one-click installs and the proper configurations from the start to help your site run at top speed.
 DreamHost has provided more than 750,000 WordPress installations, according to its website.

 DreamHost offers three different WordPress-specific tiers, with different plans within each tier: basic, managed WordPress hosting and virtual private servers for WordPress hosting, giving you different options depending on your needs.
 It also has a dedicated in-house WordPress customer support team, and 24/7 email and chat support.
 As noted, DreamHost is recommended by WordPress.